 The Hometown of the Sage of Calligraphy

-At the foot of Jishan in Shaoxing lies the place where the Sage of Calligraphy, Wang Xizhi, once lived.
-The scenic area is an open street.
-Along the roadside are old buildings with whitewashed walls and black tiles, including residences and small shops where one can buy snacks and enjoy coffee.
-Strolling along the street and reminiscing about the stories of Wang Xizhi’s fan inscription and the pearl of abstinence that occurred here is quite interesting.
+At the foot of Mount Ji in Shaoxing is the place where Wang Xizhi, the sage of calligraphy, once lived.
+The scenic area itself is an open street.
+The old buildings with white walls and black tiles along the road include residences and small shops where you can buy snacks and drink coffee.
+Walking on the street and recalling the stories of Wang Xizhi presenting fans with inscriptions and renouncing pearls that once took place here is quite interesting.

 Leave a Comment